KianBahrami/PacketPirate/readme.md

 ### Executing program

-* Running `./start.ps1` will start both the backend and frontend
+* Running `go run .` in the root folder will start both the backend and frontend
-* open the frontend on `http://localhost:8000/` or the address shown in the console
+* open the frontend on `http://localhost:8000/`

 ### Help